 My packing is done—except for a few toiletries—and I’m ready to go!
 I leave on Tuesday for a month-long solo trip to Guadeloupe, Martinique, then to visit family in Connecticut, then to a TBEX conference in Spain.
 In June I’ll leave on another solo trip, this time for two months.

-Besides the issues of solo travel that I’ve written about before, packing is a challenge for me.
+Packing is a challenge for me.
 I tend to pack too many “just in case” things that I don’t wear.
 Or I pack things I’m sure I’ll wear but never do.

 This time, because I’m traveling alone, I realized that I have to be more concerned about the weight of what I take along than I usually do.
 Normally, if I can’t lift a suitcase up a flight of stairs to an Airbnb apartment, for example, my husband can help with it.